django-danceschool/django-danceschool/docs/installation_manual.rst

       pool = ConnectionPool(host='localhost', port=6379, max_connections=20)
       HUEY = RedisHuey('danceschool',connection_pool=pool)

-4. As before, run Huey in its own command shell: `python manage.py run_huey`
+4. As before, run Huey in its own command shell: `python3 manage.py run_huey`

 With these two steps, your installation should now be able to send emails programmatically, and your site should also run recurring tasks